top of page

 All About Mela

 I began taking ceramics classes in the early 90s.
-A neighbor who was a studio potter invited me to use her studio, and we also fired Raku.
-I didn’t have the time to devote myself to the craft full time but continued to learn bits and pieces through the years.
+Although I didn’t have the time to devote myself to the craft full time but continued to learn bits and pieces through the years.

 I was fortunate to revisit this practice by chance of circumstance in 2020--when the world slowed.
 I took a personal inventory of what truly mattered and returned to the world of ceramics.
 It has not only allowed me to connect with myself--it has also provided me the opportunity to share creative space with my daughters.